 Louisiana has three judicial vacancies on its federal courts — two of which are considered “judicial emergencies” — yet the Biden administration has not offered any nominees to fill the seats.
 (Wes Muller/Louisiana Illuminator)

 The legal battle to determine the boundaries of Louisiana’s congressional districts is now taking place simultaneously at all three levels of the federal judiciary, and the parties involved are fighting on multiple fronts.
 The decision comes down to whether Black voters will hold a majority in one or two of the state’s six U.S. House districts.

-As a federal judge in Baton Rouge prepares to draw her version of a map that will feature two majority-Black districts, an appellate court panel contemplates her ruling to reject a single-Black district map that Republican lawmakers approved in February.
+As a federal judge in Baton Rouge prepares to draw her version of a map that will feature two majority-Black districts, an appellate court panel contemplates her ruling to reject a single-Black district map that Republican lawmakers initially adopted in February.
 Meanwhile, GOP state leaders have asked the U.S. Supreme Court to stay the district judge’s original decision.

 The lawsuit, brought by a group of Black Louisiana voters, is filed against the state’s top election official, Secretary of State Kyle Ardoin.
 Louisiana Senate President Page Cortez, House Speaker Clay Schexnayder and Attorney General Jeff Landry are co-defendants and fellow Republicans.

 “It’s basically a race to see who rules first,” said Jared Evans, the NAACP Legal Defense Fund attorney who represents plaintiffs in the case.
 “Our side wants the Middle District to draw a map ASAP and have that become law first.
 The other side wants SCOTUS to rule ASAP and grant the stay.”